Home / Compare Travel Insurance / Travel insurance for Gre…

-It’s a good idea to take out travel insurance, regardless of which travel destination you’re visiting.
+It’s a good idea to take out comprehensive travel insurance, regardless of which travel destination you’re visiting.
 You can never predict when an injury, illness or other incidents will disrupt your everyday life, let alone your holidays when you’re supposed to be relaxing.

 If you’re wondering whether travel insurance is worth it, consider the following:

 Travel insurance can cover you for these things that can go wrong while on an overseas holiday, as well as many others.
-Not only that, but many providers also have 24/7 global emergency assistance helplines, so you’d never be without support.
+Not only that, but many travel providers also have 24/7 global emergency assistance helplines, so you’d never be without support.

-Australia and Greece don’t have a Reciprocal Health Care Agreement, so if you need medical assistance while in Greece, you’ll have to foot the bill yourself – unless you have insurance.
+Australia and Greece don’t have a Reciprocal Health Care Agreement,2 so if you need medical assistance while in Greece, you’ll have to foot the bill yourself – unless you have travel insurance.
 Medical evacuation or repatriation back to Australia can be extremely expensive, especially if you’re in a rural area or on an island.
 It’s a good idea to consider a travel insurance policy to cover overseas emergency medical expenses.

 Petty crime, theft and pick-pocketing are unfortunately common in tourist areas, particularly in central Athens and on the islands.1 Having a travel insurance policy with cover for stolen belongings means you may be financially protected if these things happen.